 On the train that hurtles through the night towards home,

-You are sitting next to a business man who has a thousand unread emails
+You are sitting next to a business man.

-And faintly, vaguely, shares your peculiar accent.
+Vaguely, shares your peculiar accent.

-But you’re distracted from people-watching, and the Hardy novel you should
+But you’re distracted even from people-watching,

-And a chalky moon you’d be lucky to glimpse in your second home,
+Beside a chalky moon you’d be lucky to glimpse in your second home,

 Where the rusty-grey haze floods the skyline and consumes tall buildings at night.